 1. Study Contents

-After completing the Master's programme students can work conscientiously and systematically reflect their own and others' experiences.
-Moreover, the Master's programme promotes the written and oral communication skills of students.
-They will be able to work independently according to scientific principles, apply scientific methods, argue factually-substantiated, interpret and scrutinize their knowledge rationally and critically.
+The Master's program promotes written and oral communication skills of students.
+They will be able to work independently according to scientific principles, apply academic methods, develop their own arguments, interpret, and scrutinize classical and contemporary theological debates.

 2. Admission Requirements

-The Master's programme is open to all Bachelor graduates of German and foreign universities who have first degree in Islamic theology, Islamic Studies, in related religious and social sciences or applicants with a similar qualification.
+The Master's program is open to all Bachelor graduates of German and foreign universities who have their first degrees in Islamic theology, Islamic Studies, in a related religious or social science, or applicants with a similar qualification.

-The teaching languages of the programme are German and English. who have not acquired their university qualifications in a German institution must demonstrate sufficient German language skills before beginning their studies at the University of Tübingen.
+The teaching languages of the program are German and English.
+If you have not acquired your university qualifications in a German institution, you need to demonstrate sufficient German language skills before beginning your studies at the University of Tübingen.
 More details are provided in the regulations about the German language examination for university entrance (DSH).

 Command of the English language (at least level B2 according to the Common European Framework for Languages must be proven by one of the following: TOEFL (total score of at least 87 Internet-Based TOEFL (TOEFL iBT)), IELTS (minimum 5.0 overall score), Cambridge certificate of Advanced English Test (grade A or B), language certificate from the German Academic exchange Service (DAAD) (minimum level (c) (roughly equivalent language proficiency levels of Europe B2).
 Your university entrance qualification will be accepted, if all these requirements are met and confirmed by the certificate: (1) English was the 1st, 2nd or 3rd foreign language (2) was continued until graduation (3) was graded at least "still good" (10 points).